Birth control in the United States: Impact of the COVID-19 pandemic

-In addition, due to the COVID-19 Pandemic, fertility rates and birth rates, as well as demand for contraceptives changed compared with amounts pre-pandemic, with more individuals seeking methods of contraception during and immediately after the pandemic, corresponding with lower birth rates.
+In addition, due to the COVID-19 Pandemic, fertility rates and birth rates, as well as demand for contraceptives changed compared with pre-pandemic amounts, with more individuals seeking methods of contraception during and immediately after the pandemic, corresponding with lower birth rates.
 This is a part of an overall trend found in the case of other past pandemics as well, such as SARS, Zika, and the Spanish Flu.